Microbiology and Immunology

 Research Track Faculty, Icahn School of Medicine at Mount Sinai, New York, USA, 2018-2020

 The Coughlan laboratory is interested in the development of novel vaccines against respiratory viral pathogens, including influenza virus, respiratory syncytial virus (RSV) and coronaviruses.
 We are focused on engineering next-generation, non-replicating adenoviral (Ad) vectors with low seroprevalence in humans as plug and play platforms to elicit broadly cross-protective immune responses against our chosen disease targets.
 Our research focuses on immunogen design, the use of innovative molecular/genetic adjuvanting approaches for incorporation into Ad vaccines, and in identifying correlates of broad protection by comparing different vaccine platforms head-to-head in animal models.
-Our research approaches span the production of recombinant proteins as vaccine immunogens/or serology studies, the production and characterisation of monoclonal antibodies, the investigation of extracellular vesicles for their potential in enhancing vaccine immunogenicity and in the genetic engineering of optimised Ad vaccine platforms, to identify the most promising vectors.
+Our research approaches span the production of recombinant proteins as vaccine immunogens/or for serology studies, the production and characterisation of monoclonal antibodies, the investigation of extracellular vesicles for their potential in enhancing vaccine immunogenicity, and in the genetic engineering of optimised Ad vaccine platforms, to identify the most promising vectors.

 Adenoviral vectors, vaccines, influenza virus, RSV, coronavirus, universal vaccines, immunology